zaliven/Pathfinder-Visualiser-Python/README.md

 # Pathfinding Visualizer (Python)
 A visualization tool to compare pathfinding algorithms.
-Using pygame as the visualizer, Dijkstra's, A* and Greedy Best First Search are implemented.
+Using python as the engine and the pygame module as the visualizer, Dijkstra's, A* and Greedy Best First Search were implemented.

 ![imgur](https://i.imgur.com/KZclLdo.gif)